 Many athletes are determined to optimize their performance and recovery, starting by building a foundation of wellness.
-While there is a general focus on nutrition and supplementation for maintaining a healthy lifestyle, it’s vital for performance athletes to reflect on how they support their microbiomes.
+While there is a general focus on nutrition and supplementation for maintaining a healthy lifestyle, it’s vital for performance athletes to reflect on the relationship between gut health and athletic performance.

 Often referred to as the second brain, the gut plays a role in metabolic, cardiovascular, cognitive, immune, and respiratory functions.
 Since elite performers place such high demands on their bodies, prioritizing athlete gut health can enhance overall wellness while reducing the physical setbacks that restrict peak performance.